nster98/FarmingSimulator/README.md

 # TODO

-* Particles
-* Planting seeds removes them from inventory
 * Extra Plant?
-* Menu
 * Day-Night and sleeping if time
+* Corn cob appears: generate small particle effect.
+* Door and ball for physics
+* Textures for tools